mailjet/api-documentation/guides/_statistics.md

 The <code>[/messagestatistics](/email-api/v3/messagestatistics/)</code> resource aggregates statistics on your selected filter.
 It is showing a count of each event attached to the messages you filtered on.

-By default if no filter is defined, this resource will aggregate todays messages statistics.
+By default, if no filter is defined, this resource will aggregate today's messages statistics.
 You can use the filters <code>FromTS</code> and <code>ToTS</code> (Unix timestamp) to specify the period of extraction.

 Visit the <code>[/messagestatistics](/email-api/v3/messagestatistics/)</code> resource reference for a full list of available filters.

+<div></div>
+###Troubleshooting missing messages

+Please note that sometimes, messages may not be traceable with the <code>MessageID</code> returned from our SEND API.
+There could be few reasons behind that:

+ - <code>Message was sent from non-validated sender.</code> When this happens, the message remains in queue for 5 days.
+If in the meantime the sender is validated, the message will be released.
+Otherwise, it will be discarded in 5 days.
+ - <code>Sending limits reached.</code> Messages above the quota allowed will be stored in queue for 5 days and will be retried later.
+To increase your quota, please  upgrade your billing plan.
+ - <code>Processing in process.</code> Sometimes it may take some time for the messages to appear in your statistics, especially for big campaigns.
+Please try again later.

 ##Event Statistics

 The following statistic resources will allow you to view information about the events on your messages.
 By default, they will show the current day statistics.
 To show more information, we advise you to use the <code>FromTS</code> and <code>ToTS</code> filters to increase the range of extraction.
-Visit each resource reference for even more filters allowing you to navigate these statistics.
+Visit each resource reference for even more filters allowing you to navigate through these statistics.

 ### list per event types